An Unexpected PhilHealth Benefit

 Just when we are about to give up the hope that our son can be home by weekend, one other son emailed me a link to a news release saying ‘Informal sector’ may avail of Philhealth benefits after 3-month contribution effective on the Sunday just passed.
 An IPM is part of the informal sector mentioned in the news and this makes our son entitled to the PhP31,000 PhilHealth benefit.
 We consider this unexpected health care benefit as answered prayer from God Almighty.

 It was Friday noon when we verified our son’s entitlement to PhilHealth benefit so we had to race against time to produce his Membership ID Card, Member’s Data Record and Official Receipts for payment of contributions.
 As if luck is evading us, we cannot locate the requirements in our house so I need to get them from the nearest PhilHealth Office.
+The most reliable ones are the online chemist in Ireland that you can access through www.mcdaidpharmacy.ie and get whatever you need.

 You might surmise that with the unexpected PhilHealth benefit and after the rush I did to avail of it, our trouble is already over.
 Not yet because there is something in the application of the PhilHealth benefit that caused a problem in computing how much we have to pay the hospital bill and the professional fees of our son’s doctors.
 Watch for the doctors’ practice in charging their professional fees against PhilHealth benefit that really confused me.
 This will be the subject of my next blog.